ultra-am-gigabyte/ultra-am-gigabyte.github.io/README.md

 -------------------------------------------------
 this is cleaner way download windows iso's torrents!
 -------------------------------------------------
-https://massgrave.dev/ is recoment for activation!
+https://massgrave.dev/ is recommended for activation!
 --------------------------------------------------
 we are safer than pirated version
 --------------------------------------------------